Alastair2D/injection_dependent/README.md

 This project was built with Javascript, [React Native](https://facebook.github.io/react-native/) and [Redux](https://redux.js.org/introduction).
 We used [Jest](https://jestjs.io/) and [Enzyme](https://github.com/airbnb/enzyme) testing frameworks.
 Jest provides test coverage as well.
-[ESLint](https://github.com/Intellicode/eslint-plugin-react-native) has been set up as a style checking.
+[ESLint](https://github.com/Intellicode/eslint-plugin-react-native) has been set up as a style checking tool and Travis CI for Continuous Integration.

 The repo with our backend is [here](https://github.com/andrewwood2/inj_dep_api) and deployed on [heroku](https://guarded-caverns-16437.herokuapp.com/).